-The School of Social Work assigns a faculty field liaison to each student registered for practicum and.
+The School of Social Work assigns a faculty field liaison to each student registered for practicum.
 The field liaison must be either a full-time social work faculty member or an adjunct faculty member contracted as a field liaison.
-Field liaisons undergo training to prepare them to serve in their role as a primary contact person between the BSW/MSW programs and the field setting.
+Field liaisons undergo training to prepare them to serve in their role as a primary contact person between the BSW program and the field setting.

 Field liaisons will make a field setting site visits during the course of the practicum cycle (usually at the mid-term) to assess the student's learning and to provide guidance and support to the field instructor.
-The field liaison is expected to visit the field setting at least one time during the practicum cycle (for BSW students, there is a visit in the fall and winter semesters).
-In addition to the face-to-face visit(s), email correspondence or phone conferences may also be scheduled at the student's, task supervisor's or field instructor's request, in order to address concerns in the field placement.
+The field liaison is expected to visit the field setting each semester).
+In addition to the face-to-face visit(s), email correspondence or phone conferences may also be scheduled at the student's, task supervisor's or field instructor's request in order to address concerns in the field placement.
 Electronic liaison visits may be utilized for students in long distant placement settings.